How to Make Tomato Sauce in an Instant Pot or Slow Cooker

 Is this tomato sauce recipe appropriate for canning?

 When canning tomato sauce, you need to add either lemon juice or citric acid to be sure your sauce is acidic enough for storage.
-You can also add salt to boost the flavor of your sauce; this step is optional but we recommend it.
+You can also add salt to boost the flavor of your sauce; this step is optional, but we recommend it.

-Keep in mind that canning recipes are carefully tested to ensure that they have enough acidity for shelf storage.
-Do not add additional ingredients unless you are following an established and trustworthy canning recipe.
-Luckily, basic tomato sauce is adjusted for acidity jar-by-jar, so with this recipe you can make as much sauce as you have tomatoes (and space) to make, then adjust when you pour into jars.
+Luckily, basic tomato sauce is adjusted for acidity jar-by-jar, so with this recipe, you can make as much sauce as you have tomatoes (and space) to make, then adjust when you pour it into jars.

 tomato sauce in instant pot